CoolGames/OSVR-HDK-Info-from-Cool-Games/Razer Forge TV with OSVR HDK V1.3.md

 ### Next plug Android ADB cable into Razer Forge TV

-##NOTE: This will not power the Razer Forge TV unless USB is applied and later removed.
+### NOTE: This will not power the Razer Forge TV unless USB is applied and later removed.

-### Next Power up the Razer Forge TV and set up as ADB over USB
+### Next Power up the Razer Forge TV (connected to standard HDTV not OSVR) and set up as ADB over USB

 ###Note: use <http://developer.razerzone.com/forge-tv/developer-setup/>